helsingborg-stad/spm-automated-fetcher/README.md

 # AutomatedFetcher
+## DEPRECATED
+Package will not recieve any updates, please use the AutomatedFetcher library in https://github.com/helsingborg-stad/spm-daisy instead.

+## About

 A support libarary to manage automatic network fetches.
 The library was created in order to standardize automatic fetches across network libraries.